Wolfyxon/Arduixon/README.md

 ### Macros & functions
 - `blink_while(condition, pin, delayMs)` turns a pin on and off with a delay while a condition is met
 - `blink_for_ms(pin, durationMs, blinkDelayMs)` turns a pin on and off for a specified amount of time
+- `blink_once(pin, durationMs)` powers a pin for a the specified amount of time then powers it off

 ### Types
 - `ulong_t`: `unsigned long`